dechontaduro/Coursera-DataCleaning/README.md

 CodeBook
 ========
-In CodeBook you found description of tidy dataset
+In codebook.md you found description of tidy dataset

 Process
 =======